K4KarolE/31_I_aM_Db_Bee/README.md

 - Gets the movie`s IMDb link from clipboard
 - Copies the details to the `target excel sheet`: movie title, year of release, director(s), star(s), genre(s), date of the day, length of the movie
 - Automatically opens the `target excel sheet`, once the data is saved
-- If checked in: opens the movie poster in a new browser tab - the poster image is not "right-click copyable" from the movie`s front page by default
+- If checked in:
+    - Opens the movie poster in a new browser tab - the poster image is not "right-click copyable" from the movie`s front page by default
-- If checked in: searches for the movie in another database in a new browser tab - for the non-english user`s native language movie title
+    - Searches for the movie in another database in a new browser tab - for the non-english user`s native language movie title
-- If the path added: automatically opens your `movie database excel sheet`
+- If the path added:
+    - Automatically opens your `movie database excel sheet`

 <br>